Dollar store shopping for a cruise gets us amped up for the big day!

 While I’m not a big fan of buying medications and vitamins at a dollar store, a mini first aid kit can be a great find.
 Dollar stores often carry compact versions that cover just the basics, like bandaids, gauze, and antibiotic ointment.
 It’s always a good idea to be prepared.
 You never know when something unexpected could happen.
 We’ve had to break out the band-aids more than once on a cruise.
 Take advantage of the bargain prices available when dollar store shopping for a cruise, and always be prepared.

 Magnets are our number one tool for keeping our stateroom clutter-free on a cruise.
 Didyaknow….the walls in your cabin are magnetic, friends.
 Use the hooks to hang your hats, hoodies, & shawl for chilly dining room nights!
-Use the clips for keeping your shore-ex tickets and paperwork visible.
-If your dollar store doesn’t carry them, we swear by these clips and hooks.
+Use the clips (affiliate link) for keeping your shore-ex tickets and paperwork visible.
+If your dollar store doesn’t carry them, we swear by these clips (affiliate link) and hooks.
 We even use them for hanging our itinerary, maps, and photos.
 Popping your shore excursion tickets up on the wall the night before is a great way to build excitement for the next day!
 Trust me, they are SUPER strong, and easy to pack.

 Toiletries and Sunscreen